Badia di Sant'Arcangelo: Modern period

 As from 1901 the Faculty of New Sciences abandoned its educational vocation, following years burdened with troubles.
 Its properties continued to be managed by an administrative council for a number of years, until the nomination of a royal commissioner in 1913.
 Just before this, the decision was taken to sell the property of Sant’Arcangelo.
 On 31 March 1913, the notary Gianbattista Brizi authenticated the sale by the Faculty of the abbey and its rural properties to Count Grafen Massimiliano Goutry, with exception of the church, the rectory and a small garden.
 The receipts tell that the Faculty continued to administrate these remnants.
 On 16 April 1921 a couple from Rome, Gastone Cerulli Irelli und Elena Vitali acquired the property – authenticated by a notary – and remained its owners until 1935.

 On 9 January 1935 the notary Filippo Biarati certified the sale of the property to Carlo Bona und Valeria Delleani from Turin, who were its last private owners.
 From them it passed on first to the real estate company ‘Sant’Arcangelo’ of Lorenzo Bona, then successively to the companies ‘La Badia’ and ‘Targa Verde’.
-In 1986/7 the architect Nicola De Menna bought the property, renovated it completely dividing it into a good dozen apartments, while respecting the stringent conditions applying to historic monuments.
+In the 1970s the architect Nicola De Menna bought the property, renovated it completely dividing it into a good dozen apartments, while respecting the stringent conditions applying to historic monuments.
 The building is surrounded by an olive grove with centenary-old trees; a swimming pool and a tennis court are part of today’s property.